The purpose of this site is to function as an

 operators, the room may be cleared with less.
 However, never clear a room

-technique based on the mission, layout of the room and the teams ability.
+technique based on the mission, layout of the room and the team's ability.

-The terms point of domination refers to the two corners of the room assigned
+The terms "point of domination" refers to the two corners of the room assigned

 control of the objective.
 Each team member is assigned a different, but

-interlocking field of fire / AOR (Area Of Responsibility).
+interlocking field of fire / AOR (Area of Responsibility).
 This ensures

 precision, it overwhelms the enemy and allows the team to move on to the